Progress

 Road to Financial Freedom

 The whole point of this blog is to track my progress to have enough income generating assets to live a financially free life.
-I anticipate it will be a long and slow process just like it would be for anyone else :0) but so far I am having a lot of fun watching my financial security become more and more self sustaining every year
+I anticipate it will be a long and slow process just like it would be for anyone else.
+But so far I am having a lot of fun watching my financial security become more and more self sustaining every year. π I will be financially free when myΒ passive income for the year reaches 100% or more of my expenses for that same year.

 Passive Income – After tax income that requires little or no work to maintain.
-The tax is calculated under the assumption that I do not have any supplementary active income, ie: a job.
+The tax consideration is calculated under the assumption that I do not have any supplementary active income, ie: a job.
 Examples of passive income include dividends, royalties, rent, pensions, child care benefits, etc.

 Expenses – My total spending for that particular year.
 This will always be a moving target due to inflation and lifestyle changes.